kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 I think this is a phenomenon that still happens.
 People seem to never really admit to be satisfied by their work but rather define themselves by what they do on their ‘free’ time.

 Employees complain for instance that they spend too much time in front of a computer.
 When they are free however, the laptops awake from slumber, Facebook is on, Netflix is on, screens are on, emails are written.
-In short, the screens never mattered in the first place.
+The screens never mattered in the first place.
 What is the problem with work then?
 I wonder.
 Why do we have so much trouble to find this so called satisfaction from jobs?
 Do we get paid poorly?
 Are bosses terrible?
 Or are the tasks not challenging?
 Who is happy with their work?
 Do we need to be satisfied with work or is it okay if it is always a burden?

 Now repetition is one thing I thought about in the context of work and recreational habits.
 In neuroscience, repetition is known to be essential to learning, but also detrimental to remembering.
 Doing something for the first time can requite a lot of effort.
 The second time, things go a bit more easily, and times after that, the skill gets better and better until the learning curve diminishes in speed and settles at a level.